-It’s hardly a radical prediction now that AR and VR content will soon join the great toybox alongside print, TV, social media and all the other serious media channels.
+It’s hardly a radical prediction now that AR and VR content will soon join the great toybox as part of your content marketing strategy alongside print, TV, social media and all the other serious media channels.

 What’s the background to AR and VR?